GIANTS FOUND IN NORTH AMERICA - Mary Sutherland

 Miners in Lovelock Cave, California, discovered a very tall, red-haired mummy In 1911 This mummy eventually went to a fraternal lodge where it was used for "initiation purposes."

 In 1931, skeletons from 8 Â½ to 10 feet long were found in the Humbolt lake bed in California

 A giant found off the California Coast on Santa Rosa Island in the 1800s was distinguished by its double rows of teeth

 a friend, it slipped from his hand and split open upon hitting the floor.
-There, in the center of the quartz, they discovered a cut-iron nail, six-penny size, slightly corroded but entirely
+There, in the center of the quartz, they discovered a cut-iron nail, six-penny size, slightly corroded but entirely straight, with a